Comparison · 11 min read

 Play Digital SignageBudget self-serve SMBsBYO (any stick/Pi/smart TV)Yes — first screen free

-Prices move, so we’ve kept the table to hardware and free tier; the linked comparison for each tool carries current per-screen pricing.
+Prices move, so we’ve kept the table to hardware and free tier; the linked comparison for each tool carries current per-screen pricing, and ours is on the pricing page.

 Where ChannelOS fits